QUEENS COLLEGIATE LIBRARY

 Previously home to the historic Jamaica High School designed by architect William H. Gompert in 1927, Queens Collegiate School offers classes to middle and high school students.
 Its learning

 center, a 2,900 sq ft area, was designed by APT to provide study, lounge and meeting spaces for its 700 students.

 The school wanted to improve the current functions of its rooms by expanding their everyday use.
 Our design concept aimed to create a new and flexible learning environment by restoring and highlighting the existing historic perimeter and introducing contemporary design elements.

-The historic intervention included complete restoration of the wood and marble bookcases, the stained glass interior windows and wood trims along the perimeter of the large open space.
-New discrete LED lighting fixtures, a new poured seamless recycled flooring, new custom furniture and ergonomic seating were designed to make the new space functional while leaving the historic aspects intact.
+Our historic restoration intervention comprised of restoring the wood and marble bookcases, stained glass interior windows and the wood trims along the perimeter of the open space.
+Our contemporary additions included adding new discrete lighting fixtures, a poured seamless recycled flooring, custom wood furniture and ergonomic seating.
+We designed these elements to make the new spaces functional while leaving the historic aspects intact.

 The sequence of spaces is articulated by modular and movable furniture that can be reconfigured easily, allowing for the desired flexibility.
 Lounge areas were established throughout the space through the use of benches and individual seating.

 The LED lighting, the environmentally friendly and healthy materials and technologies throughout the renovated space make this library a bridge between community traditions and contemporary standards.